-Many of the Navy's contributions to IW operations around the world are made by Navy individual augmentees (IAs)-individual Navy sailors assigned to various DOD operations.
-DON states that:
+Some of the Navy's contributions to IW operations around the world in recent years have been made by Navy individual augmentees (IAs)-individual Navy sailors assigned to various DOD operations.
+DON stated in 2014 that:

 Navy IAs are providing combat support and combat service support for Army and Marine Corps personnel in Afghanistan.
 As IAs they are fulfilling vital roles by serving in traditional Navy roles such as USMC support, maritime and port security, cargo handling, airlift support, Seabee units, and as a member of joint task force/Combatant Commanders staffs.
-Non-traditional roles include detainee operations, custom inspections teams, and civil affairs.5
+Non-traditional roles include detainee operations, custom inspections teams, and civil affairs.2